ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection -> InitiateError<>
 ~~~

-An InitiateError occurs either when the set of transport properties and
+An InitiateError occurs either when the set of transport properties and security
-cryptographic parameters cannot be fulfilled on a Connection for initiation
+parameters cannot be fulfilled on a Connection for initiation (e.g. the set of
-(e.g. the set of available Paths and/or Protocol Stacks meeting the constraints is empty)
+available Paths and/or Protocol Stacks meeting the constraints is empty) or
-or reconciled with the local and/or remote endpoints; when the remote specifier
+reconciled with the local and/or remote endpoints; when the remote specifier
-cannot be resolved; or when no transport-layer connection can be established
+cannot be resolved; or when no transport-layer connection can be established to
-to the remote endpoint (e.g. because the remote endpoint is not accepting
+the remote endpoint (e.g. because the remote endpoint is not accepting
 connections, or the application is prohibited from opening a Connection by the
 operating system).